VictorTiezzi/VictorTiezzi/README.md

 - 👋 Hi, I’m Victor Tiezzi Henriques ( @VictorTiezzi )
-- 👀 I’m interested in Veicle Route Problem, Python and Go (Golang)
+- 👀 I’m interested in Veicle Route Problem, Java, Python and Go (Golang)
+- 📝 My last research was "Fast Heuristics for Heterogeneous Vehicle Routing Problem with Simultaneous Pickup and Delivery" in java, source code: https://github.com/VictorTiezzi/HVRPSPD
 - 🌱 I’m currently learning Go (Golang)
 - 📫 You can reach me by Email: victor.controle@gmail.com
 - 📝 There is my LinkedIn to: https://www.linkedin.com/in/victor-tiezzi-henriques/